iterative/dvc.org/static/docs/commands-reference/checkout.md

 - `-d`, `--with-deps` - determine workspace files to update by tracking dependencies to the named target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
-By traversing each stage dependencies, DVC searches backward through the pipeline from the named target(s).
+By traversing all stage dependencies, DVC searches backward through the pipeline from the named target(s).
 This means DVC will not checkout files referenced later in the pipeline than the named target(s).

 - `-f`, `--force` - does not prompt when removing workspace files.
 Changing the current set of DVC-files with SCM commands like `git checkout` can result in